A machine learning approach to galaxy properties: joint redshift-stellar mass probability distributions with Random Forest: Conclusions

-To conclude, joint redshift - stellar mass PDFs have many potential science applications from determining the evolution of the stellar mass function (SMF), to constraining the stellar-to-halo mass relation (SHMR).
+To conclude, joint redshift--stellar mass PDFs have many potential science applications from determining the evolution of the SMF, to constraining the SHMR.
 Consequently, we have developed \texttt{GALPRO}, a highly intuitive and efficient \texttt{Python} package for rapidly generating n-dimensional PDFs on-the-fly, thus solving the potential issue of storage.
 We have trained and tested our RF models using \texttt{GALPRO} on a 13" Macbook Pro (2.4 GHz Intel Core i5, 16GB LPDDR3) and found that, at best, it takes on average a few milliseconds to generate a PDF.
-Thus, \texttt{GALPRO} can potentially offer a $10,000 x$ reduction in run time compared to packages based on template fitting methods, making it ideal for the impending era of `big data'.
+Thus, \texttt{GALPRO} can potentially offer a $100,000 x$ reduction in run time compared to packages based on template-fitting methods, making it ideal for the impending era of `big data'.
 Of course, one must ensure that the training data set is representative and suitable for their scientific analysis to fully reap the benefits of \texttt{GALPRO}.